Ways to Consume Weed

 Full Spectrum Oil (aka RSO Oil)

-The onset is anywhere from 15 minutes to 1 hour.
-The lasting duration can be anywhere from 4 to 10 hours.
+The onset is anywhere from 15 minutes to 1 hour, and the lasting duration can be anywhere from 4 to 10 hours.
 Use in the morning and have a great rest of your day!

 Patient success stories, though largely anecdotal, abound online of people using a full spectrum oil to stop the growth of various skin cancers and tumors.
 While the anti-proliferative effects of CBD and THC have been documented in studies using animal models, to date there have been no scientific human studies proving the viability of full spectrum oils on specific forms of cancer.
 If you’d like to pursue this type of treatment, it’s best to do it under the supervision of a licensed integrative oncologist.

-A relatively new form of consuming THC, ‘dabbing’ is for high tolerance users only.
+A relatively new form of THC consumption, ‘dabbing’ is for high tolerance users only.
 The term refers to heating a small amount of marijuana concentrate (called a ‘dab’) on the head of a titanium nail with a blowtorch, causing combustion.
-This can be an intense, and amount first time users might not be able to handle.
+This can be an intense potency many first-time users might not be able to handle.

 Don’t let the small amount of cannabis product fool you either.
-This highly potent form of cannabis (also called wax, honey oil, budder, butane honey oil (BHO), and shatter) can contain up to 80% of that sweet THC.
+This highly potent form of cannabis (also called wax, honey oil, budder, butane honey oil or BHO, and shatter) can contain up to 80% of that sweet THC.
 The effects are considerably more physically and psychologically intense than using other forms and can be on par with a strong dose of edibles.
-These are not something to mess around with.
+Dabs are not something to mess around with.

-For seriously ill patients, dabbing can be an efficient way to get a large amount of cannabinoids into their system and experience immediate relief.
-Users also love the heightened flavors and taste that dabbing brings to the table.
+For seriously ill patients, dabbing can be an efficient way to get high concentrations of cannabinoids into their systems and experience immediate relief.
+Users also love the heightened flavors and tastes that dabbing brings to the table.

-The concentrated smoke from dabbing can release carcinogens at degrees over 365.
+The concentrated smoke from dabbing can release carcinogens at temperatures above 365°.
 Because of the high THC content, dabbing regularly will quickly raise a user’s tolerance so that other forms of ingestion are no longer felt.
 The fast uptake of a high level of THC can result in anxiety, nausea, and even passing out.
-So just be cautious.
+Consume carefully.